recryptproject/qtumjs-doc/source/index.html.md

 }
 ```

-Executes contract method on your own local qtumd node as a "simulation" using `callcontract`.
+Executes contract method on your own local recryptd node as a "simulation" using `callcontract`.
 It is free, and does not actually modify the blockchain.

 This is free.